DGIorio/additional_blender_panels/README.md

-# additional_blender_panels
+# Additional Blender Panels
-Script for creating additional properties panel in Blender for helping developing mods for games from Criterion Games
+Script for creating additional properties panels in Blender for helping developing mods for games from Criterion Games